accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	 - defining a text alternative for an image from the text editor or a media library;
 	 - defining an accessible name (of a link);
 	 - etc.
-1. For functions that enable content to be created and delivered in a mobile application, check that it is possible to define the accessibility information needed to make the content compliant with RAAM criteria.
+1. For functions that enable content to be created and delivered in a mobile application, check that it is possible to define the accessibility information needed to make the content compliant with the RAAM criteria.
 For example:
 	 - defining the text alternative for an image from the text editor or a media library;
 	 - defining an accessible name (of a link);
 	 - etc.